 The following table sets forth certain of our financial data and should be read in conjunction with "Management's Discussion and Analysis of Financial Condition and Results of Operations" in this prospectus supplement and our audited and unaudited consolidated financial statements and notes thereto in our Quarterly Report on Form 10-Q for the six months ended June 30, 2009 and our Annual Report on Form 10-K for the year ended December 31, 2008, as amended and restated by the Current Report on Form 8-K dated August 10, 2009, which are incorporated by reference in this prospectus supplement.
-The summary financial data presented below as of June 30, 2009 and for the six months ended June 30, 2009 and 2008 are unaudited, have been derived from our unaudited consolidated financial statements included in the reports incorporated by reference in this prospectus supplement and have been prepared on the same basis as our audited consolidated financial statements.
-The summary financial data presented below as of December 31, 2008 and 2007 and for the years ended December 31, 2008, 2007 and 2006 have been derived from our audited consolidated financial statements.
+The summary financial data presented below as of June 30, 2009 and 2008 are unaudited, have been derived from our unaudited consolidated financial statements included in the reports incorporated by reference in this prospectus supplement and have been prepared on the same basis as our audited cinancial statements.
+The summary financial data presented below as of December 31, 2008 and 2007 and for the years ended December 31, 2008, have been derived from our audited consolidated financial statements.